max-moser/network-manager-wireguard/README.md

 #### NetworkManager Plugin Configuration

 NetworkManager has to be told where the plugins live in order to be able to call them.
-This is done via `service.name` files, which usually reside in `/etc/NetworkManager/VPN` or `/usr/lib/NetworkManager/VPN` (e.g. `/usr/lib/NetworkManager/VPN/nm-openconnect-service.name`).
+This is done via `service.name` files, which usually reside in `/etc/NetworkManager/VPN` or `/usr/lib/NetworkManager/VPN` (e.g. `/usr/lib/NetworkManager/VPN/nm-wireguard-service.name`).

 An example for the content of these files would be:
 ~~~~
-# This file is obsoleted by a file in /usr/lib/NetworkManager/VPN
+# This file is obsoleted by a file in /usr/local/lib/NetworkManager/VPN

 [VPN Connection]
-name=openconnect
+name=wireguard
-service=org.freedesktop.NetworkManager.openconnect
+service=org.freedesktop.NetworkManager.wireguard
-program=/usr/lib/nm-openconnect-service
+program=/usr/local/libexec/nm-wireguard-service
-supports-multiple-connections=true
+supports-multiple-connections=false

 [libnm]
-plugin=/usr/lib/NetworkManager/libnm-vpn-plugin-openconnect.so
+plugin=/usr/local/lib/NetworkManager/libnm-vpn-plugin-wireguard.so

 [GNOME]
-auth-dialog=/usr/lib/nm-openconnect-auth-dialog
+auth-dialog=/usr/local/libexec/nm-wireguard-auth-dialog
-properties=/usr/lib/NetworkManager/libnm-openconnect-properties
+properties=/usr/local/lib/NetworkManager/libnm-wireguard-properties

-[openconnect]
+supports-external-ui-mode=false
-supported-protocols=anyconnect,nc
+supports-hints=false
 ~~~~